marcelog/minionpool/README.md

     callback(state);
   },

-  // Called to initialize each one of the minions.
-Returns the initial state for
+  // Optional.
+Called to initialize each one of the minions.
+Returns the initial
-  // each one of them.
+  // state for each one of them.
   minionStart: function(callback) {
     callback(state);
   },

-  // Called to cleanup any needed stuff for each minion.
+  // Optional.
+Called to cleanup any needed stuff for each minion.
   minionEnd: function(state, callback) {
     callback();
   },

-  // Called when the pool has finished all the available work.
+  // Optional.
+Called when the pool has finished all the available work.
   poolEnd: function() {
     process.exit(0);
   }